 Covered Benefits include items not on the Plan Formulary only when approved for coverage pursuant to Review procedures set forth in 651 CMR 15.15.

 To ensure appropriate use of Covered Benefits, the Plan may require Prior Authorization and may use benefit management tools, including quantity limitations for certain Prescription Drugs.
-For Members enrolled in a Medicare Part D Plan, any Prior Authorization process will be defined and conducted by the Member’s Medicare Part D Plan.

-15.04: Eligibility
+15.04.
+Eligibility.

 A Member of the Plan must be a Resident of the Commonwealth who is not eligible for MassHealth and:

-i. is 65 years of age or older and is not eligible for Medicare, or
+is 65 years of age or older and is not eligible for Medicare, or

-ii. is 65 years of age or older and is eligible for Medicare and has Gross Household Income less than or equal to 500 percent of the poverty guidelines updated periodically in the Federal Register by the U.S. Department of Health and Human Services; or
+is 65 years of age or older and is eligible for Medicare and has Gross Household Income less than or equal to 500 percent of the poverty guidelines updated periodically in the Federal Register by the U.S. Department of Health and Human Services; or

-has a Gross Annual Household Income less than or equal to the Plan’s designated percentage of the Federal Poverty Level for full Plan contribution toward Premiums and Deductibles, does not work more than 40 hours per month and meets:
+has a Gross Annual Household Income less than or equal to 188 percent of the Federal Poverty Level, does not work more than 40 hours per month and meets:

 the disability requirement of the CommonHealth program as referenced under M.G.L. c.
 118E, §9A, subsection (2), clause (h), notwithstanding the income eligibility requirements under M.G.L. c.
 118E, §9A, subsection (2), clause (h); or